You can find out if your pension comes with any special benefits by checking your pension paperwork or speaking directly with your pension provider.

-- Defined Benefit/Final Salary
+Defined Benefit/Final Salary

 A defined denefit pension is a workplace pension that pays a retirement income based on the number of years you worked for an employer and other factors, rather than the amount of money you paid in.
 It’s often called a ‘Final Salary’ pension because the amount you receive in retirement can be based on either a proportion of the final salary you earned or your average salary throughout your career.
 Defined benefit pensions are rare, but are occasionally still offered to senior employees of large corporations and public sector companies.

-- Guaranteed Annuity Rate (GAR)
+Guaranteed Annuity Rate (GAR)

 A Guaranteed Annuity Rate (GAR) is sometimes offered as a benefit when you join a pension scheme and promises a favourable rate if you decide to use your pension to purchase an annuity with the same provider.
 Your annuity rate is guaranteed regardless of the market rate when you retire which could provide you with a higher level of fixed income than you may be offered by another pension provider.

 Guaranteed Annuity Rates were particularly popular in the 1980s and 1990s, but are less commonplace in today’s pensions.

-- Guaranteed Minimum Pension (GMP)
+Guaranteed Minimum Pension (GMP)

-A Guaranteed Minimum Pension (GMP) is a benefit that sometimes came with old Defined Benefit pensions set up between 6 April 1978 and 5 April 1997, before being discontinued by government.
+A Guaranteed Minimum Pension (GMP) is a benefit that sometimes came with old defined benefit pensions set up between 6 April 1978 and 5 April 1997, before being discontinued by government.
 At this time employers could choose to reduce their National Insurance bill by contracting out of the State Earnings-Related Pension Scheme (SERPS), but in exchange they had to guarantee an equivalent minimum fixed retirement income for staff.

-- Section 9(2B) Rights (Contracted Out)
+Section 9(2B) Rights (Contracted Out)

-- Protected Tax-Free Cash (PTFC)
+Protected Tax-Free Cash (PTFC)

 Protected Tax-Free Cash (PTFC) may enable you to receive a higher amount of tax-free cash from your pension than is usually allowed.
 If you leave your pension scheme or transfer your savings to another provider, you could lose your PTFC benefit and may end up paying more in tax when the time comes to take your pension.

-- Protected Retirement Age (PRA)
+Protected Retirement Age (PRA)

 Life Cover is also known as life insurance or life assurance and is sometimes offered alongside a pension.
 It’s an insurance policy designed to provide money for your loved ones in the event that you pass away during the policy term.
 Life Cover can provide reassurance that your family will be looked after, as anyone you name as a beneficiary will receive either a lump sum or regular payments when you die.

-- Critical Illness Cover
+Critical Illness Cover

 Critical Illness Cover is a type of insurance designed to provide financial protection, should you fall ill and are no longer able to work and earn an income.
-If you are diagnosed with one of the illnesses listed within your policy, you’ll receive a tax-free lump sum that can be put towards anything from paying your bills to paying for your care.
+If you’re diagnosed with one of the illnesses listed within your policy, you’ll receive a tax-free lump sum that can be put towards anything from paying your bills to paying for your care.

-- Waiver Of Premium Benefits
+Waiver Of Premium Benefits

 If you have a pension that includes a Waiver of Premium Benefits, it means that your pension contributions could be paid for you if you meet certain criteria.
 Should you fall ill and are unable to work for 26 weeks or more, the fees will be waived and your pension contributions may be paid for you up until you reach your retirement date.
-Should you decide to transfer or close your pension you’ll lose this benefit.

 Guaranteed Growth/Bonus Rate